Imago Relationship Therapy

 — Gwenevere Abriel, Licensed Marriage & Family Therapist in Coconut Creek, FL

-— Kim Lennon, Licensed Marriage & Family Therapist in Redlands, CA
+— Natalya Sivashov, Licensed Marriage & Family Therapist in Pasadena, CA

 Imago relationship therapy is a form of couples therapy that helps those in committed relationships work out their misunderstandings, reduce conflict, and rediscover ways to bond, create joy, communicate effectively, and find common ground by learning to recognize how early childhood relationship experiences affect how we communicate, behave, and respond to others in adult relationships.
 By engaging into a structured dialogue to be truly appreciated, heard and understood by your partner.